 Let’s break down this diagram a bit so it makes the most sense.
 A great lighting setup typically involves 3 lights: two lights to the side of the subject and one near the camera itself.
 In this particular example, two softboxes are being used and are angled on the side of the product.
 These lights eliminate shadows cast by the ring light so that the product is being lit from various different sides.

 Softboxes are great investments and even better sources of light.
 They’re known as softboxes because they are the shape of boxes and they diffuse, or soften, the light.
 This is important because if too intense of a light is used, then heavy shadows are cast onto the product.
+They come in a wide variety of price points, so getting set up will be affordable.

 The ring light behind the camera is the main light being used, it’s a bit brighter than the softboxes and gives your product light from the ideal angle.
 A third soft box, or some other type of light, can also be used in its place except ring lights sell for a relatively cheap price and offer a bright light from a reasonably sized source.